WHAT CHANGE IS HAPPENING APRIL 1, 2021

-The default enrollment process may work smoothly in 2021 because of special Medicaid rules apply during the COVID-19 Public Health Emergency.
-In the pandemic, new dual eligibles remain on Medicaid even if normally they many would no longer be eligible now that they have Medicare.
+The default enrollment process started in 2021, during the COVID-19 Public Health Emergency.
+In the pandemic, new dual eligibles have remained on Medicaid even if normally they would no longer be eligible now that they have Medicare.
 In normal times, many may lose Medicaid when their Medicaid case is transferred from the NYSofHealth Exchange to the local Medicaid districts, which are charged with redetermining their eligibility under "non-MAGI" rules that apply to most people who are age 65+ or who have Medicare.
-See Medicare Rights Center toolkit for Moving from the Marketplace to Medicare in NYS. (registration required) and See GIS 16 MA/004 -Referrals from NY State of Health to Local Departments of Social Services for Individuals who Turn Age 65 and Instructions for Referrals for Essential Plan Consumers (PDF) ; 2014 LCM-02 - Medicaid Recipients Transferred at Renewal from New York State of Health to Local Departments of Social Services
+See Medicare Rights Center toolkit for Moving from the Marketplace to Medicare in NYS. (registration required) and See GIS 16 MA/004 -Referrals from NY State of Health to Local DSS for Individuals who Turn Age 65 and Instructions for Referrals for Essential Plan Consumers (PDF); 2014 LCM-02 - Medicaid Recipients Transferred at Renewal from New York State of Health to Local Departments of Social Services

 Yet the regulations about Default Enrollment require the mainstream Managed Care plan to send notice to its members 60 days before they become eligible for Medicare, telling them they will be default enrolled in a D-SNP plan.
-Those D-SNP plans may only enroll those with Full Medicaid.
+Those D-SNP plans may only enroll those with Full Medicaid, not those with a spend-down.
 But there hasn't been enough time in that short period to determine WHO is eligible for Full Medicaid.

 See also CMS Medicare Managed Care Manual- Chapter 2 § 40.1.4